IlliaShuba/Messenger/TRANSLATORS_GUIDE.md

 ```
 {username} changed their avatar
 ```
 Contains one or more words surrounded by curly brackets "`{}`".
 Anything outside of the curly brackets is to be translated as normal, but the words in the curly brackets are **NOT** to be translated.
-In the above example "`{username}`" will be replaced by the users actual username by FluffyChat.
+In the above example "`{username}`" will be replaced by the users actual username by brigadachat.

 ## Plural